kuznetsov-radio/gximagecomputing/README.md

 2. Load the EBTEL table:<br/>
    ebtel=LoadEBTEL(ebtelfile)<br/>
-   where ebtelfile is the name of the GX Simulator file containing the EBTEL table that defines the DEM and/or DDM.
-If ebtelfile='', the DEM, DDM, and coronal heating model are not used, and
+   where ebtelfile is the name of the GX Simulator file containing the EBTEL table that defines the DEM and/or DDM.<br/> If ebtelfile='' then the DEM, DDM, and coronal heating model are not used, and the coronal plasma is described by a model with a constant temperature and a barometric height profile of the plasma density (see below).